Japanese submarine I-165: 1944

 At 08:00 on 18 March I-165 fired two torpedoes at the British 3,916-gross register ton armed merchant ship Nancy Moller, which had left Durban, South Africa, on 28 February bound for Colombo, Ceylon, with a full cargo of coal and had received directions from the British Admiralty the previous day to alter course to the east to avoid an area 300 to 350 nmi south-southwest of Ceylon in which the Japanese submarine I-162 had sunk the British steamer SS Fort MacLeod on 3 March, a diversion which inadvertently took her into I-165′s patrol area.
 Both torpedoes hit Nancy Moller in her port side in quick succession, and she sank in less than a minute at 02°14′N 078°25′E. Some of Nancy Moller′s survivors managed to board four life rafts before I-165 surfaced less than 50 yd from an overturned lifeboat.
 A member of I-165′s crew called out from her conning tower for Nancy Moller′s captain and chief engineer to identify themselves, but received no response.
-I-165 came alongside a raft and interrogated its occupants about the whereabouts of the captain and cheif engineer, receiving the standard response that both had died in the sinking, as Allied merchant ship crews were trained to do.
+I-165 came alongside a raft and interrogated its occupants about the whereabouts of the captain and chief engineer, receiving the standard response that both had died in the sinking, as Allied merchant ship crews were trained to do.
 I-165′s crew then brought the raft's six occupants aboard, took gunlayer Dennis Fryer below as a prisoner-of-war, forced the other five men from the raft — two Chinese and three Indian sailors — to kneel on deck, shot the two Chinese in the back and kicked them overboard, and pushed the three Indians overboard without shooting them.
 I-165 then spent ten minutes moving slowly through debris and the life rafts, nudging wreckage aside and machine-gunning every Nancy Moller survivor she could find in the water before departing the area, disappearing over the horizon two hours after she ended her attack on the survivors.
 For the remainder of I-165′s patrol, the Japanese subjected Fryer to harsh, continuous questioning, and after I-165 returned to Penang, he was imprisoned there and placed on a starvation diet for three months, then transferred to a jail in Singapore, from which he was freed at the end of the war.
 Of the crew of 55 and seven gunners aboard Nancy Moller, only 32 men other than Fryer survived her sinking and the subsequent massacre.
 The Royal Navy light cruiser HMS Emerald rescued them from four life rafts on 22 March and put them ashore at Port Louis, Mauritius, on 26 March 1944.